DRONES FOR KIDS

 We give you the lowdown on our top 5 drones for kids as well as answering your kids drone related questions

 Are you thinking of buying a drone for you child?
-Whilst it is a great idea and we fully support kids flying drones (in a safe, supervises and responsible manner of course) there are a few questions that always arise when it comes to drones and children.
+Whilst it is a great idea and we fully support kids flying drones (in a safe, supervised and responsible manner of course) there are a few questions that always arise when it comes to drones and children.
 We will get on to the reviews shortly, but if you cannot wait then skip the next few paragraphs.

 The number one question that we hear a lot is